klaytn/klaytn-docs/docs/klaytn/design/transaction-fees.md

 | FeePayerGas | 300 | Get feePayer's address - Klaytn only |
 | ValidateSenderGas | 5000 per signature | Validate the sender's address and signature - Klaytn only |

-Total gas of those items which has XXXBaseGas and XXXPerWordGas \(e.g. Sha256BaseGas, Sha256PerWordGas\) are calcluated as
+Total gas of those items which has XXXBaseGas and XXXPerWordGas \(e.g. Sha256BaseGas, Sha256PerWordGas\) are calculated as

 ```text
 TotalGas = XXXBaseGas + (number of words * XXXPerWordGas)